nathancarter/group-explorer/help-src/rf-um-cd-options.md

 inherently round, and so the arrows follow the curvature of the diagram, or when there are nodes in the way and a curved path would avoid them.

-However you can feel free to improve on *Group Explorer*'s decisions in this matter by clicking on an arc in the diagram while holding down the shift key, and dragging to increase or decrease the amount of arcing it has.
-[On a touch device just start a one-finger drag on the arc.]
+However you can feel free to improve on *Group Explorer*'s decisions in this matter by clicking in the middle of an arc in the diagram while holding down the shift key, and dragging to increase or decrease the amount of arcing it has.
+[On a touch device just start a one-finger drag on the arc.
+The arc color will change when it is selected.]
 You will not be able to change the direction of the arcing, only its amount.

 ## The Diagram tab